A Common Sense Guide to help you select the Best Vacuum for your Hardwood Floors! (Updated for 2018)

 MAINTENANCE TIP – Stick vacuums are light-weight and slender.
 They do not have the larger vacuum channels as found in full-size uprights.
 Also, the filters are smaller.
 This means they are more prone to clogging which diminishes suction performance.
 These handy floor care vacuums need to be cleaned more often to maintain maximum performance.
 Be sure and read the Owner’s Manual before using.

 NOTE: The Stick Vacuums listed BELOW have Good filtration but probably not adequate if you are an allergy sufferer.

-Introducing the NEW Shark Rocket Complete with DuoClean (HV382) Corded Stick Vacuum by SharkClean Euro-Pro!
+Shark Rocket Complete with DuoClean (HV382) Corded Stick Vacuum by SharkClean Euro-Pro!